Chromosomal crossover: History of discovery

+When Hotta et al. in 1977 compared meiotic crossing-over (recombination) in lily and mouse they concluded that diverse eukaryotes share a common pattern.
+This finding suggested that chromosomal crossing over is a general characteristic of eukaryotic meiosis.

 Origins

 There are two popular and overlapping theories that explain the origins of crossing-over, coming from the different theories on the origin of meiosis.
 The first theory rests upon the idea that meiosis evolved as another method of DNA repair, and thus crossing-over is a novel way to replace possibly damaged sections of DNA.
 The second theory comes from the idea that meiosis evolved from bacterial transformation, with the function of propagating diversity.

 In 1931, Barbara McClintock discovered a triploid maize plant.
 She made key findings regarding corn's karyotype, including the size and shape of the chromosomes.
 McClintock used the prophase and metaphase stages of mitosis to describe the morphology of corn's chromosomes, and later showed the first ever cytological demonstration of crossing over in meiosis.
 Working with student Harriet Creighton, McClintock also made significant contributions to the early understanding of codependency of linked genes.

 DNA repair theory

 Crossing over and DNA repair are very similar processes, which utilize many of the same protein complexes.

 In her report, "The Significance of Responses of the Genome to Challenge", McClintock studied corn to show how corn's genome would change itself to overcome threats to its survival.
 She used 450 self-pollinated plants that received from each parent a chromosome with a ruptured end.
 She used modified patterns of gene expression on different sectors of leaves of her corn plants to show that transposable elements ("controlling elements") hide in the genome, and their mobility allows them to alter the action of genes at different loci.
 These elements can also restructure the genome, anywhere from a few nucleotides to whole segments of chromosome.